lelloc/doc-admin/content/users-groups-roles/agents.rst

 .. note::

-   Adding or editing an agent is possible only by using database backend.
+   Adding or editing an agent is possible only by using database back end.
 Using explicitly external directory services like LDAP and, based on configuration, some databases are read-only.
 Personal preferences like out-of-office can still be set.

 To add an agent: